 Between 2003 and 2008, at least 300,000 people were killed, and 3 million displaced during the Darfur Conflict, fighting between rebel groups and the government.

 Ethnic Groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

 Religion: Sunni Muslim, small Christian minority

-The size of Sudan is now approximately 25% smaller, with an area of 1.86 million square km.
+The size of Sudan is now approximately 25% smaller, with an area of 1.86 million square kilometers.

 Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.

-Timeline: 1955 - Prior to Sudan's independence, conflict breaks out between Muslim Arabs in the North and Christian/Animist Africans in the South.
+1955 - Prior to Sudan's independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.

-January 1, 1956 - Sudan gains its independence after an agreement between the UK and Egypt.
+January 1, 1956 - Sudan gains its independence after an agreement between the United Kingdom and Egypt.

-1972 - 17 years of civil war end with the signing of the Addis Ababa Agreement between the North and the South.
+1972 - Seventeen years of civil war end with the signing of the Addis Ababa Agreement between the north and the south.

 1977 - Oil is discovered in southwestern Sudan.
 Civil war in the 1980s and 1990s prevents much exploration or development of the oil deposits.